 - Recognize the power all educators carry to be brain builders by creating safe, supportive classrooms filled with trusting relationships

 - Learn strategies to help all students, including those who have experienced adversity and trauma, develop the skills and mindsets common among all successful learners

-Attend this session to learn about emerging science and educational practice from an expert in child trauma and adversity, and test your assumptions about human potential and how it can be nurtured in schools.
-Teachers, principals, social workers, guidance counsellors, and coaches at all levels will benefit from attending this session.
-There will be time to get your questions answered after Dr. Cantor’s presentation.
+Learn about emerging science and educational practice from an expert in child trauma and adversity, and test your assumptions about human potential and how it can be nurtured in schools.
+Teachers, principals, social workers, guidance counsellors, and coaches at all levels will benefit from watching this recorded session.

 About the Presenter